graphql/graphql.github.io/site/learn/BestPractice-Introduction.md

 By defaulting every field to *nullable*, any of these reasons may result in just that field returned "null" rather than having a complete failure for the request.
 Instead, GraphQL provides [non-null](/learn/schema/#lists-and-non-null) variants of types which make a guarantee to clients that if requested, the field will never return "null".
 Instead, if an error occurs, the previous parent field will be "null" instead.

 When designing a GraphQL schema, it's important to keep in mind all the problems that could go wrong and if "null" is an appropriate value for a failed field.
-Typically it is, but occasionally, it's not.
+Typically it is, but occasionally it's not.
 In those cases, use non-null types to make that guarantee.

 ### Pagination

-The GraphQL type system allows for some fields to return [lists of values](/learn/schema/#lists-and-non-null) however leaves the pagination of longer lists of values up to the API designer.
-There are a wide range of possible API designs for pagination, which of which has pros and cons.
+The GraphQL type system allows for some fields to return [lists of values](/learn/schema/#lists-and-non-null) however it leaves the pagination of longer lists of values up to the API designer.
+There are a wide range of possible API designs for pagination, each have their own pros and cons.

 Typically fields that could return long lists accept arguments "first" and "after" to allow for specifying a specific region of a list, where "after" is a unique identifier of each of the values in the list.

 Ultimately designing APIs with feature-rich pagination led to a best practice pattern called "Connections".
-Some client tools for GraphQL, such as [Relay](https://facebook.github.io/relay/), know about the Connections pattern and can automatically provide automatic support for client-side pagination when a GraphQL API employs this pattern.
+Some client tools for GraphQL such as [Relay](https://facebook.github.io/relay/) know about the Connections pattern and can automatically provide automatic support for client-side pagination when a GraphQL API employs this pattern.

 Read more about this in the article on [Pagination](/learn/pagination/).